harshvs4/Whale-Prediction-Challenge/README.md

 - Make sure to have sufficient disk space as the data files are large
 - The project uses both traditional machine learning and LLM-based approaches
 - Different versions of scripts (v2) indicate improved or updated implementations
+- Data files are not tracked in Git due to size limitations.
+Please obtain them separately and place them in the `data/` directory
+- Keep your `.env` file secure and never commit it to version control